Skip to content

 What the Bitcoin halving is

-The bitcoin halving is a built-in rule that cuts the reward miners receive for producing a new block by exactly 50%, triggered every 210,000 blocks, roughly every four years.
+The bitcoin halving is a built-in rule that cuts the reward miners receive for producing a new block by exactly 50% every 210,000 blocks, roughly every four years.

 Bitcoin's total supply is capped at 21 million.
-The halving enforces this cap by progressively reducing the rate at which new Bitcoin enters circulation.
-No central bank can override it and no committee can vote it away, the rule lives in every node's consensus code.
+The halving enforces that cap by shrinking the rate at which new BTC enters circulation.
+No central bank can override it.
+No committee can vote it away.
+The rule lives in every node's consensus code, so changing it would mean every operator on Earth agreeing to a different Bitcoin.

 Per Binance Academy, the full schedule reads like a compression timetable: